 (Spoken on Guru Purnima in July 1975)

 Blessed immortal Atman.
 This is holy Sri Guru Purnima, the full moon day when the glorious rays of the spiritual moon shed themselves upon the inner lives of all people.
 May we know the grace of the Almighty on this holy Sri Guru Purnima day.
-This is also the sacred commencement of the Chaturmasya, the four months during which spiritual seekers observe intense austerity and practise inward discipline.
+This is also the sacred commencement of the Chaturmasya, the four months during which spiritual seekers observe intense austerity and practise inner discipline.

 To us humble followers of Gurudev Swami Sivanandaji Maharaj, seekers of God, devotees of the Almighty, this is an occasion which is thrice blessed.
-To us humble seekers, this is not merely an occasion of the commencement of any temporal succession of personal efforts or activities, but an eternal remembrance of the fact of the awakening of the human soul to its universal destination.
+To us humble seekers, this is not merely an occasion of the commencement of any temporal succession of personal efforts or activities, but an eternal remembrancer of the fact of the awakening of the human soul to its universal destination.

 These few words that I have uttered before you should be significant enough of the purpose of human life, of the beauty of man in general.
 In these few words I have tried to sum up the esoteric truth, the secret fact that human duty is inseparable from divine realisation—the fact that the creation of God cannot be separated from the being of God.
-The great truth that our activities in life are coextensive and commensurate with our spiritual aspiration is to me, at least, the message of holy Sri Guru Purnima from Master Sri Swami Sivanandaji Maharaj.
+The great truth that our activities in life are coextensive and commensurate with our spiritual aspirations is to me, at least, the message of holy Sri Guru Purnima from Master Sri Swami Sivanandaji Maharaj.

 The great Guru that was Sri Swami Sivanandaji Maharaj comes to us as an ambassador of the Absolute.
 He has not come to us as a bodily encasement, as a personality, as a Guru in the ordinary sense.
 People cry when the Guru passes away, but he is one of those rare specimens who came to tell us that the Guru never passes away because we daily repeat in our prayers that Guru is Brahma, Vishnu and Siva—which, again, has a double meaning and significance.

 The Guru is the same as Brahma, Vishnu and Siva, or it may mean Brahma, Vishnu and Siva are the Guru.
-Both meanings apply to this famous verse: Gurur-Brahma Gurur-Vishnu Gurur-Devo Maheshwara Guru-sakshat Param-Brahma tasmai Sri Gurave namah.
+Both meanings apply to this famous verse: gurur brahmā gurur viṣnuḥ gururdevo maheśvaraḥ, guruḥ sākṣāt parabrahma tasmai śrī gurave namah.
 It is Parameswara, the Supreme Lord, in His various and glorious manifestations who comes as teacher—not only to mankind but to every created being—to accelerate the process of its evolution towards Himself.

 Life is a process of evolution.
 Towards what?
-Towards that from which everything has come.
-Anandadd hy eva khalv imani bhutani jayante, anandena jatani jivanti, anandam prayanty abhisamvisanti (Taitt.
-Up.
+Towards that from which everything has come. Ānandādd hy eva khalv imāni bhūtāni jāyante, ānandena jātāni jīvanti, ānandaṁ prayanty abhisaṁviśanti (T.U.
 3.6.1): From bliss Absolute we have come, in bliss Absolute are we rooted, and to bliss Absolute are we destined, so that the philosophy and culture of our land is a philosophy and culture of ananda, or bliss.
 It is not a message of pain, agony and distress.
 Pessimism is unknown to our culture.
 It is a culture of exuberant positivity of approach to God, who is the greatest of positivities.

 It is a movement from joy to joy that we call the evolutionary process of the soul.
 It is a movement from lesser truth to higher truth, which is a better way of putting things than to repeat the old opinion that we move from error to truth.
 In the glorious kingdom of heaven, which is within everyone, there cannot be error.
 Error is only misplacement of values.
 It cannot ultimately exist, and it cannot have an absolute value.
-Absolute error is unthinkable, and therefore, it cannot be.
+Absolute error is unthinkable, and therefore it cannot be.
 Absolute falsehood cannot exist.
 Everything exists as a relative representation of God's perfection; therefore, everywhere—even in the so-called erroneous movements of material, psychological and social forces—there is an element of God present, urging all these processes towards His Supreme Perfection.

-To our culture, which is the culture of God, the culture of Perfection, all the duties of life become manifestations of happiness.
-The glorious gospel of the Vedas, the Upanishads and the Bhagavadgita, which may be regarded as the tripod of India's message to mankind, provides us with the hopeful exhortation that we can never be helpless at any moment of our life.
-Our culture is the blossoming full moon, the real ‘Purnima’ of hope after hope, aspiration after aspiration.
-May we recall to our minds, once again, the message of the saints and sages of all times and climes, who plumbed into the depths of the Great Reality of the universe, that we exist in God, live in God, breathe in God, move in God, and perform the functions of our life in the kingdom of God.
+To our culture, which is the culture of God, the culture of Perfection, all the duties of life therefore become manifestations of happiness.
+The glorious gospel of the Vedas, the Upanishads and the Bhagavadgita, which may be regarded as the tripod of India's message to all mankind, gives us the hopeful exhortation that we can never be helpless at any moment of our life.
+Our culture is the blossoming full moon, the real purnima of hope after hope, aspiration after aspiration.
+May we recall to our minds, once again, the message of the saints and sages of all times and climes, who had plumbed into the depths of the Great Reality of the universe, that we exist in God, live in God, breathe in God, move in God, and perform the functions of our life in the kingdom of God.

 The whole cosmos is vibrating within every cell of our personalities.
 Everything that is everywhere is also within us and is inseparable from us.
 This was the foundation of the doctrine of God's supreme perfection also given to us by Acharya Sankara on the basis of the Vedas, the Upanishads, the Bhagavadgita, and the Brahma Sutras.
-Everything we need is in us.
-Everything required by us for our existence, every movement in evolution towards perfection, is implanted in our being.
+Everything that we need is in us.
+Everything that is required by us for our existence, every movement in evolution towards perfection, is implanted in our being.
 When we were born we brought with us everything that is necessary for us, and we carry all these necessities with us wherever we move in this world.
-We cannot be separated from these needs or standing necessities; they are inseparable from our vital existence.
+We cannot be separated from our needs or necessities; they are inseparable from our own vital existence.

 So, the practice of religion is the practice of God-consciousness, in some degree or the other.
 It is to flood our personality with something super-mundane, super-personal and super-individualistic.
-When we become religious seekers, we become non-temporal not only in our personal life but also in our social existence.
+When we become religious seekers, we become non-temporal not only in our personal life but also in our social being.
 To be a seeker of God is not easy.
-You cannot just receive initiation into a mantra from a Guru and think that you are a religious seeker.
-When you receive initiation, you are led into a new way of living and being.
+You cannot just receive initiation of a mantra from a Guru and think that you are a religious seeker.
+When you receive initiation, you are initiated into a new way of living and being.
 Your life gets transformed, and there is a complete transvaluation of values.